 - Medications (used to treat diabetes during pregnancy)

 Screening for gestational diabetes is typically done between the 24th and 28th week of pregnancy.
 If you test positive, your physician’s office staff will help register you for the next gestational diabetes class.

 Diabetes Care: Separating Fact from Fiction

 Learn the basics of self-care in a group setting.
-Sessions are led by a diabetes educator or dietitian.
-Each series includes two individual visits with the diabetes educator and three nutrition sessions led by a dietitian.
+Sessions are led by a certified diabetes educator or dietitian.
+Each series includes two individual visits and two group visits with the diabetes educator plus two group nutrition sessions led by a dietitian.
 A support person may attend at no additional cost.
 Medicare and most insurances pay a portion of the cost.

 Are you at risk for prediabetes and type 2 diabetes?
 1 out of 3 American adults has prediabetes (and may not know it).
 If you have prediabetes or are at risk for prediabetes, you can make changes now to imp0roev your health and prevent type 2 diabetes.